ChristineLong/YuelinLong-p8105_hw1_yl3181/YuelinLong-p8105_hw1_yl3181.md

 mult_change_fac_char_vec = as.numeric(as.character(fac_char_vec))
 ```

-For multiple format changes, if a vector has been converted to factor(numeric) before, all types vectors can be changed to numeric.
+For multiple format changes, if a character variable was changed to factor, then it can be changed to be numeric; but if a factor (string type) was changed to character, then it can't be changed back to numeric.

-Note: In my dataframe, factor vector is numeric.
-If character factor vector is used, it won't be converted to numeric.
+Note: In my dataframe, the factor variable is represented in different strings.
+If it was represented in numerics, then it can be changed to numeric even if it was changed to character before.

 Problem 2
 =========